JuliaIntervals/IntervalArithmetic.jl/docs/src/intro.md

 The basic idea in Interval Arithmetic is to calculate with entire *sets* of real numbers, of which the simplest type are closed intervals
 $[a,b] := \{x \in \mathbb{R}: a \le x \le b \}$.

-We define arithmetic operations and functions to act on intervals, in such a way that the result of the calculation is a new interval that is guaranteed to contain the true range of the function.
+We define arithmetic operations and functions to act on intervals in such a way that the result of the calculation is a new interval that is guaranteed to contain the true range of the function.

 For example, for monotone functions like `exp`, we define
 ```